 Microneedling can promote cell turnover and in turn, increase collagen production.
 The treatment is sometimes even referred to as collagen induction therapy!

-Vampire Facials are another treatment option that produces collagen through wound healing.
-Vampire facials are a great way to produce new collagen that will leave your skin looking healthy.
+Platelet Rich Plasma (PRP) Facials are another treatment option that produces collagen through wound healing.
+PRP facials are a great way to produce new collagen that will leave your skin looking healthy.